david-ryan-alviola/regression-project/README.md

 Data will be acquired from the *zillow* database and prepared based on initial examination.
 Scaling will not be performed until a minimum viable product (MVP) is attained.

+I want to examine these possibilities:
+1. There is a positive correlation between bathrooms and tax value.
+2. There is a positive correlation between bedrooms and tax value.
+3. There is a positive correlation between total square feet and tax value.

 After preparation, I intend to perform univariate exploration on the entire population and use my findings to help form any other hypotheses I would like to test.
 Bivariate exploration will be performed on the training sample and I should be able to see how the features I selected interact with the target.
 I will verify my hypotheses using statistical testing and where I can move forward with the alternate hypothesis, I will use those features in multivariate exploration.
 By the end of exploration, I will have identified which features I wish to use in my model.

 During the modeling phase I will establish a baseline model and then use my selected features to generate a regression model for each of the different methods.
 I will evaluate each model based on the criteria to minimize error and compare each model's performace to the baseline.
 Once I have selected the best modeling method, I will adjust hyperparameters to fine tune the model and use their performance on the validation sample to select the best combination of hyperparameters.
 Once I have fine tuned the model, I will subject it to the training sample and evaluate the results.